 Which foods are suitable for an emergency supply?

-Food for crisis preparedness
+Food supplies for emergency preparedness

 Seedlings and sprouts as an important part of crisis preparedness